- Software development

-You will undergo the following ERP implementation steps to conclude it successfully:
+You need to undergo the following ERP implementation steps to conclude it successfully:

 Building an ERP System Implementation Team

-You will need a competent team to take up the process of ERP implementations professionally.
+You require a competent team to take up the process of ERP implementation professionally.
 The team can include a project manager, an ERP specialist, along with senior management from different departments that require ERP implementations.

-Your ERP project team will conduct a requirement analysis identifying the improvements required, for example, better visibility, data analytics, business intelligence, tracking of business operations, etc.
+Your ERP project team would conduct a requirement analysis identifying the improvements required, for example, better visibility into processes, advanced data analytics, business intelligence for better decision-making, tracking of business operations such as material delivery, etc.

-It will also identify the current limitations in terms of your business’s key performance indicators and plan future strategies through an ERP implementation.
+You should also identify the current limitations in your existing system via your business’s key performance indicators and plan future ERP implementation that aligns with your business objectives.

-At this stage, you also take into consideration the associated risks of introducing a new system in your organization.
-How well is your team prepared for this change?
-The associated ERP implementation costs are another major factor to consider.
+At this stage, you would also take into consideration the associated risks of introducing a new system in your organization.
+For example, how well is your team prepared for this change?
+The associated ERP implementation cost is another major factor to consider.

 Selecting the Right ERP Software